nickovic/rtamt/README.md

 We define the robustness degree `rho(phi,w)` as `rho(phi,w,0)`.

 There are several important points to note about the above syntax and semantics:
-- The library allows only bounded-future STL specifications, meaning that _unbounded_ future operators `always` and `eventually` can appear only at the top level of the specification.
-For example, `always(x<=2)` is a bounded-future STL specification, while `always(eventually(x<=2))` is not.
+- In the online monitoring mode, the library allows only bounded-future STL specifications, meaning that _unbounded_ future operators `always` `eventually` and `until` cannot appear in the specification.
-- The library does not allow _unbounded_ `until` operator.
-- The library uses _non-standard_ semantics for unbounded `always` and `eventually` operators.
-For instance, standard TL semantics says that `always phi` holds at time `t` iff `phi` holds at all future times `t'>=t`.
-This interpretation cannot be monitored in online fashion.
-We define semantics that says that `always phi` holds at time `t` iff `phi` has been continuously holding so far.
-Note that this interpretation of `always` is equivalent to the `historically`operator.
-The situation is symmetric for the non-standard semantics of  `eventually` and `once`.
 - The `prev` and `next` operators are valid only under the discrete-time interpretation of STL
 - The `unless` operator is added as syntactic sugar - `phi unless[a,b] psi = always[0,b] phi or phi until[a,b] psi